appsemble/appsemble/docs/03-guide/basic-app.md

 ## Displaying data

-Resources exist for using them in the app.
+Resources exist for use in the app.
 A simple way to display data is to add a `table` block.
 A table block can display data in an orderly manner in a table.

 Let’s replace _“Example Page A”_ and _“Example Page B”_ with a single page, named _“People”_.